gauron99/timeLogger/README.md

         -- when activity is ended, calculates some stuff with time && log it in -- no activity can run over 24h (gonna screw up the times)

-# TODO
+## TODO
-    file
+    File
         * open,write etc.
         * one file - all info ?
         * log text format (below)

-    time
+    Time
         * format
         * calculate time spent
         * what if act runs over 00:00

-    redo the innit func in main.py -- init everything in class itself and call only .config after (aka have only 2 funcs for operating not 3)
+    Redo the innit func in main.py -- init everything in class itself and call only .config after (aka have only 2 funcs for operating not 3)

-# log format
+### log format
     possible ideas:
     I.
         day | time-spent | activity | time-start | time-end